peripheryapp/periphery/README.md

 ### XCTestCase

 Any class that inherits `XCTestCase` is automatically retained along with its test methods.
-However, when a class inherits `XCTestCase` indirectly via another class, e.g `UnitTestCase`, and that class resides in a target that isn't scanned by Periphery, you need to use the `--external-test-case-classes UnitTestCase` option to instruct Periphery to treat `UnitTestCase` as an `XCTestCase` subclass.
+However, when a class inherits `XCTestCase` indirectly via another class, e.g, `UnitTestCase`, and that class resides in a target that isn't scanned by Periphery, you need to use the `--external-test-case-classes UnitTestCase` option to instruct Periphery to treat `UnitTestCase` as an `XCTestCase` subclass.

 ### Interface Builder